uqlibrary/technology-training/OpenRefine/openrefine.md

 1. Split out the author names into individual cells using `Edit cells > Split multi-valued cells`, using the pipe (`|`) character as the separator
 1. Choose `Edit cells > Cluster and edit` from the `Authors` column.
 1. Using the defaults (`key collision` Method and `fingerprint` Keying Function), work through the clusters of values, merging them to a single value where appropriate
-1. Try changing the clustering method being used - which ones work well?
+1. Try changing the clustering method being used – which ones work well?
 Do they identify extra clusters?

 The best clustering algorithm will depend on the kind of data your are processing.

 ### Reorganising the data

-You can **re-order the columns** by clicking the drop-down menu at the top of the first column (labelled ‘All’), and choosing `Edit columns > Re-order / remove columns …`
+You can **reorder the columns** by clicking the drop-down menu at the top of the first column (labelled ‘All’), and choosing `Edit columns > Reorder / remove columns …`

-You can then drag and drop column names to re-order the columns, or remove columns completely if they are not required.
+You can then drag and drop column names to reorder the columns, or remove columns completely if they are not required.

 You can also **sort the rows** by clicking on the drop-down menu for the column you want to sort on, and choosing `Sort`.The sorting is not permanent, and a new `Sort` drop-down menu appears at the top, which allows you to modify the current sort, remove it, or make the sort permanent.

 ### Transformations

-Facets, filters and clusters already allow us to explore and clean up our data.
+Facets, filters and clustering already allow us to explore and clean up our data.

-To do more advanced operationgs, like splitting data into several columns, standardising a format without losing the original values, or extracting a data type from a string, we need **transformations**.
+To do more advanced operations, like splitting data into several columns, standardising a format without losing the original values, or extracting a data type from a string, we need **transformations**.

 Transformations are ways of manipulating data in columns.
 Transformations are normally written in a special language called **GREL** (General Refine Expression Language).